This guide accompanies the primary source set for The First Female Medical College: "Will you accept or reject them?" »

 - Dr. Ann Preston, one of the first graduates of the Woman's Medical College of Pennsylvania, published a response to their resolution, addressing each one of their arguments and making the case for the training and practice of women in medicine.

 - Essay evaluating common textbook narratives of women's participation in the antebellum reform movements.
-Contains some suggestions of commonly overlooked issues and individuals in this history for educators wishing to dive deeper into this topic with their class.
+Contains some suggestions of commonly overlooked issues and individuals in this history for educators diving deeper into this topic with their class.

 - Primary source set highlighting women in leadership roles in the reform movements of the mid-nineteenth century, including women's education, mental health reform, and abolition.